robtweed/mg-webComponents/QEWD.md

 - pass the QEWD Object as an argument to your Assembly definition's exported function;
 - within the Assembly logic, any of the *hooks* that you define can then make use of the QEWD Object's methods and properties.
-In the main you'll be using the *QEWD.send()* method.
+In the main you'll be using the *QEWD.reply()* method.

 If you want to see some advanced examples that use the SB Admin 2 themed WebComponent Module library wih QEWD, take a look at: